FMSC-Measurements/VolumeLibrary/docs/NewVolLibPlanning/reengPlanning.md

  - identify and fill in missing documentation

  ### Phase I
- This phase will focus on setting up the core API of the new Volume Library and core utility classes
+ This phase will focus on setting up the core API of the new Volume Library, the main entry point, and core utility classes
  #### Sprint 1
   - create new `VolumeLibrary` class as the main API entry point
     - define volume library input types (TreeHeights, TreeDiamaters, VolumeCalulationOptions, ...)